quarkiverse/quarkus-github-app/README.md

 That's for the basics but it supports the GitHub REST API, execution of GraphQL queries, YAML or JSON config files in your repository...

 It relies on a [Smee.io proxy](https://smee.io) during the development of the app to redirect GitHub events towards your local instance with no hassle.

+With the `command-airline` additional extension, you can also easily develop comment-based commands (e.g. `@bot do something`).

 Finally, it comes with a nice and searchable Replay UI: